SaurSum8/Quick-Executioner/README.md

 > To resize: You can drag your mouse from the right/bottom/bottom-right edge of the frame and move your mouse slowly.

+> You can also add a delay without stopping the recording by pressesing the INSERT (INS) Key on your keyborad.

 - Warning:

 > Once the application starts executing, it cannot be stopped.
 Be careful with the timings and instructions!